ANJU-C-R/Naive_Bayes_1/README.md

 ---

-### **4️⃣ Feature Scaling Using Standardization**
+### **4️⃣ Feature Scaling Using Standardization (Whether Needed)**
 - **StandardScaler** is applied to ensure all features have equal weight in distance computation.

 ---
 ### **5️⃣ Training the Naive Bayes Model**
-- Use the Bernoulli Naïve Bayes classifier, which is suitable for binary feature datasets.
+- Use the Multinomial Naïve Bayes classifier, which is suitable for binary feature datasets.
 Train the model using the training data, where it learns the probability distribution of each binary feature in relation to different drug classifications.
 The model then applies Bayes' Theorem to predict the most probable drug type for new patient data.
 ---

 ### **6️⃣ Making Predictions on Test Data**